tropicbliss/tab-grabber/README.md

 ### Example

-The server [Minr](https://forums.minr.org/) is notorious for not showing its timers in parkour courses.
+The server [Minr](https://forums.minr.org/) is notorious for only showing its timers on the tab menu in parkour courses.
-This is what you can do to show the timer on your screen:
+This is what you can do to show the timer on your screen without constantly pressing TAB:

 1. In the config screen, set `zero.minr.org` as the domain and `{\d+:\d+}` as the formatter.